DrPostgres/pg_hibernator/README.md

-When the Postgres server is being stopped/shut down, the `Buffer Saver` scans the shared-buffers of Postgres, and stores the unique block identifiers of each cached block to the disk (with some optimizations).
+When the Postgres server is being stopped/shut down, the `Buffer Saver` scans the shared-buffers of Postgres, and stores the unique block identifiers of each cached block to the disk.
 This information is saved under the `$PGDATA/pg_hibernator/` directory.
-For each of the database whose blocks are resident in shared buffers, one file is created; for eg.:
+For each of the database whose blocks are resident in shared buffers, one file is created; for eg.: `$PGDATA/pg_hibernator/2.postgres.save`.
-`$PGDATA/pg_hibernator/2.postgres.save`.

 During the next startup sequence, the `Block Reader` threads are registerd, one for each file present under `$PGDATA/pg_hibernator/` directory.
 When the Postgres server